Hong Kong’s pro-democracy Apple Daily could shut under government pressure within days

 But now with its assets frozen by the Hong Kong government, the Chinese-language Apple Daily could cease operations as soon as Friday, according to an internal memo seen by The Washington Post.
-The news outlet is currently unable to pay staff or vendors and will be forced to close if the government declines to release its funds — shuttering the territory’s largest independent newspaper.
+The news outlet is unable to pay staff members or vendors and will be forced to close if the government declines to release its funds — shuttering the territory’s largest independent newspaper.

 “It is more than surreal to see,” said Ed Chin, a hedge fund manager and longtime Apple Daily columnist.
 “These so-called executors of the national security law — they have lost it.”

-“They are destroying the autonomy of Hong Kong,” he added.
+He added: “They are destroying the autonomy of Hong Kong.”

 The fate of Apple Daily and its chief editor, top executives and founder Jimmy Lai — all either detained or arrested under the national security law and facing life in prison — are emblematic of the staggering changes underway in Hong Kong.
 Freedoms guaranteed in Hong Kong’s Basic Law, including freedom of speech and the press, have become secondary to Beijing’s will as it re-engineers the once-autonomous territory and uses the new law to force subservience.

 Last August, Jimmy Lai, the media tycoon who founded Apple Daily, became one of the first arrested under the national security law just over a month after it was passed.
-The law criminalizes broadly-worded crimes like subversion of state power and collusion with foreign forces, punishable by up to life in prison.
-Lai, 73, has been detained since December and denied bail, like the dozens of others charged under the security law.
+The law criminalizes broadly worded crimes such as subversion of state power and collusion with foreign forces, punishable by up to life in prison.
+Lai, in his 70s, has been detained since December and denied bail, like the dozens of others charged under the security law.
 Police also raided Lai’s newsroom at the time of his arrest in August.

 Last Thursday, in an operation that involved some 500 officers, police raided the newsroom a second time and arrested five Apple Daily executives under the national security law, including three of its top editors.
 Chief editor Ryan Law and chief executive Cheung Kim-hung were later charged under the law, accused of colluding with foreign powers to endanger Hong Kong, and denied bail.